CRISIS CARE & SUPPORT GROUPS

 First and third Thursday | 7:00–8:30pm | North Campus, Room 160

 Do you have a loved one with a mental health condition?
 Are you looking for support and a safe place to share?
 Are you 18 years or older?
 Please know that you are welcome in our circle of families with similar storylines.
 We encourage one another by listening and sharing experiences, resources, group wisdom, prayer and God’s faithfulness.
 We are a NAMI Orange County Family Support Group.
-Chuck and Mary Joy, Home: 714-779-6650, Cell: 714-203-4808
+Please call Chuck and Mary Joy, Home: 714-779-6650, Cell: 714-203-4808 for more information.

 NAMI Family to Family Education Program